Tea in the Sahara

 I want the characters to be tightly glued into this world to avoid sounding like actors in close-ups with sound effects as background.
 So all the character movement and interactions within the world need to be present and as detailed as possible.
 I also experiment with mimicking camera techniques like the “Push Zoom” (as in Lawrence’s death scene and Cassie meets Wayne in the RedCross Shelter scene from Episode 1).

-And to close we have a response from Noel Brown, Podcast Lead Executive Producer for iHeartMedia:
+Question put to Noel Brown, Podcast Lead Executive Producer iHeartRadio

 “Aftershock” has the rare distinction of being both an incredibly immersive action series and a poignant and thoughtful story of women’s empowerment.
 We knew this show would resonate with podcast audiences from the moment we first heard the pilot.
 Sarah and her team have truly created something special.